telerik/document-processing-docs/libraries/radspreadstreamprocessing/model/column.md

 ## IColumnExporter Interface

-In **RadSpreadStreamProcessing**, a column could be exported through the **IColumnExporter** interface [API REF].
+In **RadSpreadStreamProcessing**, a column could be exported through the [**IColumnExporter** interface](docs.telerik.com/devtools/document-processing/api/html/T_Telerik_Documents_SpreadsheetStreaming_IColumnExporter.htm).
 It defines several methods allowing you to change the appearance of a column.

 ### Using IColumnExporter